Waverly Hills Sanatorium

 The Death Tunnel

-This is an underground tunnel that goes from Waverly Hills’ main entrance all the way down to the bottom of a steep hill (a total distance of some 500 meters).
+The death tunnel, sometimes referred to as a chute, is an underground tunnel that goes from Waverly Hills’ main entrance all the way down to the bottom of a steep hill (a total distance of some 500 feet).

 The tunnel meant they could have moved the bodies without causing distress to the living patients.
 Now a paranormal hotspot, there are reports of strange shadows, disembodied voices, and inexplicable footsteps.
 A number of investigators have also reported chilling EVPs…